GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/intro.rst

 What is Astrodata?
 ==================
-Astrodata is a tool to represent internally datasets stored on disks   Astrodata provides uniform interfaces for working on datasets from different instruments.
+Astrodata is a tool to represent internally datasets stored on disks.
+Astrodata provides uniform interfaces for working on datasets from different instruments.
 Once a dataset has been opened with Astrodata, the object "knowns about itself".
 Information like instrument, observation mode, and how to access headers, is readily available through the